MARTSIA: Enabling Data Confidentiality for Blockchain-based Process Execution: Introduction

-To overcome these limitations, we here propose a Multi-Authority Approach to Transaction Systems for Interoperating Applications (MARTSIA).
+In this paper, we propose a Multi-Authority Approach to Transaction Systems for Interoperating Applications (MARTSIA).
 In MARTSIA, encrypted data is persisted in decentralized storage, which is connected to a public permissionless blockchain system supporting process execution.
 Data owners define access policies to regulate which users are able to view specific parts of the information.
 No central authority can generate decryption keys alone.
 The encryption and decryption of messages are left to the individual nodes.
-To attain the desired characteristics, this approach employs hybrid encryption in combination with the Cyphertext-Policy variant of \acrlong{maabe} (henceforth, \acrshort{maabe} for the sake of conciseness), smart contracts, and \acrfull{ipfs}.
+To attain the desired characteristics, this approach employs hybrid encryption in combination with the Ciphertext-Policy variant of \acrlong{maabe} (henceforth, \acrshort{maabe} for the sake of conciseness), smart contracts, and \acrfull{ipfs}.
 In our evaluation, we show the integration of our implemented prototype with Caterpillar~\cite{Lopez-Pintado.etal/SPE2019:Caterpillar}, a state-of-the-art process execution engine, to demonstrate how our approach can complement a business process management system to secure its data flow.

 In the following, \cref{sec:example} presents a running example, to which we will refer throughout the paper, and illustrates the problem we tackle. \Cref{sec:background} outlines the fundamental notions that our solution is based upon.
 In \cref{sec:approach}, we describe our approach in detail.
 In \cref{sec:imptes}, we present our proof-of-concept implementation and the results of the experiments we conducted therewith. \Cref{sec:sota} reviews related work before \cref{sec:conclusion} concludes the paper and outlines future works.